To the Members of Brilliant Portfolios Limited

 Annexure A to the Independent Auditor's Report

-The Annexure referred to in independent Auditors' Report to the members of the Companyon the financial statements for the year ended 31 March 2016 we report that:
+The Annexure referred to in paragraph 1 under the Report on Other Legal andRegulatory Requirements' my report to the members of Brilliant Portfolios Limited(the Company') for the year ended on March 31 2017.
+I report that:-

 a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.

 b) The Company has a regular programme of physical verification of fixed assets whichis in my opinion reasonable having regard to the size of the Company and the nature ofits assets.
 In accordance with this programme certain fixed assets have been physicallyverified by the management during the year and no material discrepancies have been noticedon such verification.